PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 > <sup> **21** </sup>And He began to say to them, “Today this Scripture is fulfilled in your hearing.”\
 > — Luke 4:16-21

-He read Isaiah 61:1-2 out loud, and after reading it He said, "today this Scripture is fulfilled in your hearing".
+He read Isaiah 61:1-2 out loud, and after reading it, He said, "Today this Scripture is fulfilled in your hearing".
 He was declaring plainly that He is the One of whom this was spoken.
 He is the Anointed One of God, who has come to proclaim to us the true favorable year of the Lord.
 This favorable year of the Lord is the year of Christ, the age of Christ, when all may enter into Him and receive Him as their true liberty.

 ::pullquote
 Today this Scripture is fulfilled in your hearing.